glowbom/Glowbom/README.md

-**Glowbom** allows you to easily build quizzes, surveys, an online store, and a website.
+**Glowbom** allows you to easily build chatbots, quizzes, surveys, an online store, and a website.
 You can also turn any existing website into a native mobile app.
 You may download generated **Flutter** code and build apps manually or build and deploy your applications automatically to both the **iOS** and **Android** app stores with **Codemagic**.

 # References